-Interns are a critical part of the World Affairs Council; they contribute to its mission while gaining hands-on work experience.
-Candidates can choose from one to five types of internships described here.
+Volunteer interns are a critical part of the World Affairs Council; they contribute to its mission while gaining hands-on work experience.

 The World Affairs Council expects interns to: